Cliff Warner and Nina Cortlandt

 Clifford "Cliff" Warner and Nina Cortlandt are fictional characters and a supercouple from the 1980s Cliff and Nina storyline on the American daytime drama All My Children.
 Cliff was portrayed by Peter Bergman, and Nina was portrayed by Taylor Miller.

-The two characters were in a popular on-again/off-again relationship that spanned the entire decade.
+The two characters were in a popular on-again/off-again relationship that spanned the entire decade, becoming the soap's first ever supercouple.
 Within the story, although the couple split up numerous times, they end up marrying one another in four separate ceremonies, one being titled as "the most sumptuous wedding seen on daytime television up to that date".
 For over twenty years, the pairing held the record for the most marriages to each other on a soap opera, at four.